-CASH/DEBIT CARD - Must be paid in person at the Cashier's Office.
+CASH/DEBIT CARD - Must be paid in person at the Cashier's Office in St. John's or the Bursar's Office in Corner Brook.
 Do not mail cash.

-CHEQUE - may be mailed to the Cashier's Office, delivered in person to the Cashier's Office, or placed in the night deposit slot at the Cashier's Office.
+CHEQUE - may be mailed or delivered in person to the Cashier's Office in St. John's or Bursar's Office in Corner Brook, OR placed in the night deposit slot at the Cashier's Office in St. John's.

-CREDIT CARD - Moneris, Memorial's clearing house for credit card payments, charges a 1.95% convenience fee to those who use a MasterCard credit card to make payments on student accounts.
-Since December 31, 2013, MasterCard has been the only credit card accepted for student account payments.
+CREDIT CARD - Moneris, Memorial's clearing house for credit card payments, charges a 1.75% convenience fee to those who use a MasterCard credit card to make payments on student accounts.
+Since December 31, 2013, MasterCard is the only credit card accepted for student account payments.
 Students continue to have a range of payment options, including online or telephone banking, payment by mail using cheque, money order, bank draft or wire transfer of funds, or payment in person by cash, cheque or debit card.
 For more information, please refer to the FAQ.
 You must use Memorial Self-Service.
-Because Memorial Self-Service uses state-of-the-art encryption technology to ensure the security of your data you might experience difficulty using older browsers.
 Ensure your payment is received by payment deadline (check the University Diary and Relevant Dates for dates).
+Because Memorial Self-Service uses state-of-the art encryption technology to ensure the security of your data you might experience difficulty using older browsers.

 TELEPHONE or ONLINE BANKING - Customers of most major Canadian Chartered Banks who have access to the banks' telephone or online banking systems can pay their fees up to and including the fees payment deadline (check the University Diary and Relevant Dates for dates) using this service.
 Further information on the use of this banking system can be obtained from your local branch.